iste19/stats220/README.md

 **note**: For all the above projects, R code is used in Rstudio.
 Some packaged required to install is magick and tidyverse.

-For more information about the course, visit [the official course website](https://www.example.com/stats220).

 *Useful R [tips and tricks](https://www.dataquest.io/blog/rstudio-tips-tricks-shortcuts/)*